 The conference includes three separate events: January 30 Conference, January 31 Conference and January 31 Keynote Speaker Annette Gordon-Reed.
 Separate registration is required for each of the three conference events.

 This Northwest Ordinance Conference is made possible in part through the generous support of Walmart and America 250, who together awarded a grant of $25,000 to help bring this event to life.
 We are grateful for their partnership in advancing education, history, and community engagement.
-These events are a partnership of America 250, the America 250-Ohio Commission, and Ohio State University, notably including the OSU College of Arts and Sciences, History Department, Mershon Center for International Security Studies, the Woody Hayes Chair in National Security Studies, and the Salmon P. Chase Center for Civics, Culture, and Society.
+These events are a partnership of America 250, the America 250-Ohio Commission, and Ohio State University, notably including the Ohio State College of Arts and Sciences, History Department, Mershon Center for International Security Studies, the Woody Hayes Chair in National Security Studies, and the Salmon P. Chase Center for Civics, Culture, and Society.

 Image Credit